 The first walk I had planned was an 8.5 mile circular from Langleeford 5 miles up the lovely Harthope Valley.
 This is the first time I have tackled the Cheviot from this valley.
 I treated myself to a taxi from Wooler along the road to the start of the walk in order to reach the summit before the hottest part of the day.

 Everything was in full midsummer mode, the trees were verdant, the bracken was high, the elderflowers and the foxgloves were everywhere as I set off along Harthope Burn beyond the car park.

-After a quick lunch by the trig point, I retraced my steps across the plateau to descend gradually back down the north east face towards Scald Hill.
+After a quick lunch by the trig point, I retraced my steps across the plateau to descend gradually back the way I had come, down the north east face towards Scald Hill.
 You can see on the left of the next photo just how much of the Cheviots are managed for the lucrative shooting tourists.
 I guess they provide a better income for the local economy than the walkers, which is a shame.
 Obviously it is best to avoid this area and many parts of the Cheviots during the shooting season from August to December.

 2/ Wooler and Commonburn House circular